Directory / Services

 Document components

 • Staff action checklist for the first twelve minutes, laminated and posted at each enclosure bank.
+The checklist is deliberately short — seven lines — because anything longer will not be read under stress.

 Coordination